Can a religion claim to be “Christian” if it changes biblical truths about Christ and God?

 Why, then, do Witnesses not live with an assurance of God’s acceptance?

-An interesting fact, per Dr. White: 99 percent of Jehovah Witnesses believe themselves to be among ‘The Great Crowd” that might get to enjoy an earthly paradise after the Millennium.
+Jehovah Witnesses believe themselves to be among ‘The Great Crowd” that might get to enjoy an earthly paradise after the Millennium.
+The “might” comes from their belief that they can lose their salvation at any time.
 An upper echelon of believers — a mere 144,000 of the most faithful Witnesses — get to be part of the “Anointed Class.”
 This small group, which the Watchtower Organization believes to be nearly full, will resurrect as spiritual beings and reign with Jehovah in heaven.
 Those who find themselves among The Great Crowd will resurrect as physical beings — but only through the Anointed Class gain access to Jehovah.

-Followers who find the courage to leave — “apostates” — are formally shunned and “disfellowshipped” by the church.
-Even family members still in the church are prohibited from having any interaction with them.
-So, for some, to leave the church means being forced to break connections with the very people most special to them.
-Does shunning reflect the love Jesus asks of His followers?
+Followers who find the courage to leave this religion — “apostates” — are formally shunned and “disfellowshipped” by the church.
+Even family members still in the church are prohibited from having interaction with them.
+Does this shunning reflect the love Jesus asks of His followers?

 Per the JW website, “Surely, someone who strives to obey Jesus’ commands can be called Christian.”
-In actuality, that barely gets to the heart of the matter.
+No. A Christian is someone who asks Jesus to be his or her savior.
+The Bible repeatedly tells us that being a Christian is about our heart, not our “works.”
 Even this tiny slice of church doctrine clearly show us that Jehovah’s Witnesses don’t have a biblical understanding of Christ.

-Specific to Mormons, I like the way Tanner puts it.
+Specific to Mormons, let’s look at how Tanner puts it.
 Christians, she says, need to understand that when these young Mormons come knocking, they sincerely believe what they’re preaching.